-Italian Progress: For safety reasons, it is imperative that students have a "basic knowledge" of Italian.
+Duolingo Progress: For safety reasons, it is imperative that students have a "basic knowledge" of the language(s) of the locations we will visit.
 Details will be provided in class.

-Even if you fall behind, you must still complete all Italian language study requirements.
-If you fail to complete the required tasks by Friday, April 28, 11 pm, you will not be allowed on the travel portion of the course and will not be eligible for any refunds.
+Even if you fall behind, you must still complete all German language study requirements.
+If you do not have a passing Duolingo average by Friday, April 26, 11 pm, you will not be allowed on the travel portion of the course and will not be eligible for any refunds.
 In the case that you are not allowed to travel due to non-completion of language study requirements, your professors will make adjustments to the syllabus that may still allow you to earn credit for the course.